Transfer Credit Policy

 - College level (100 or above) credits earned with grades of 1.70 (C-) or higher at other regionally accredited institutions normally will be accepted for transfer.
 Grades of 0.70 (D-) or higher will be transferred from other University of Alaska campuses.

 - A minimum of 34 semester credit hours are required for the GERs in both the AA and Bachelor's degrees.
-Students transferring degree programs from UAA or UAF should consult UA General Education Transfer Guide for comparison of courses that will fulfill the GERs at UAS.
+Students transferring degree programs from UAA or UAF should consult UA General Education Transfer Guide for comparison of courses that will fulfill the GER at UAS.

 - Transfer courses retain the course level of upper or lower division credit established at the original college.
 Graduate-level coursework can only apply to undergraduate degree programs under special circumstances with prior permission.